What is Shared Hosting

 Number of domains

-Also, usually a new domain name, means a new website, which even if not used, is using valuable resources.
+Also, usually, a new domain name means a new website, which even if not used, is using valuable resources.

 Disk Space

 This one is pretty much obvious.
-The server has a limited amount of disk space on the HDD or SSD, which means that in order for all of the users to be able to upload their websites, and to continue growing them, it won’t be fair, for one of the them to get half the disk space on the server, leaving others to satisfy their needs with what is left.
+The server has a limited amount of disk space on the HDD or SSD, which means that in order for all of the users to be able to upload their websites and continue growing them, it won’t be fair, for one of them to get half the disk space on the server, leaving others to satisfy their needs with what is left.

 Number of inodes (files and folders)

-Especially when you are using well optimized CMS’s.
+Especially when you are using well-optimized CMSs.
 WordPress for example creates a number of files for each image that you upload.
 It creates the so-called thumbnails, so the images will load faster on smaller screens.

 Especially if you are building an e-commerce shop, with lots of products, it is absolutely possible to reach the inode limit.